Projects by Prof. Sandra Babcock's Human Rights Clinic

 Below are some examples of the projects recently undertaken by Professor Babcock's students at the International Human Rights Clinic.

-For several years, the clinic has been engaged in promoting access to justice for prisoners in Malawi.
-Over an eight-year period, clinic students have contributed to the release of 80 prisoners through a combination of bail arguments, sentence negotiations, and appeals.
-From March to June 2015 alone, the clinic was instrumental in obtaining the release of 23 prisoners who had formerly been sentenced to death.
+Since 2007, Professor Babcock’s clinic students have contributed to the release of more than 250 Malawian prisoners through a combination of bail arguments, sentence negotiations, and appeals.
+More than 140 of these prisoners were formerly sentenced to death.
 Students have traveled to Malawi to interview prisoners, conduct investigation in rural villages, and provide human rights training to judges, lawyers, paralegals, village mediators, and human rights advocates.
 Students have also been able to argue for bail for certain prisoners who would otherwise have no legal representation whatsoever.

 PETITION TO UN COMMITTEE ON ECONOMIC, SOCIAL, AND CULTURAL RIGHTS ON BEHALF OF WESTERN SAHARAN PEOPLE

-In spring 2015, clinic students drafted an amicus brief on behalf of the Government of Mexico in support of Mexican national José Loza Ventura, a Mexican national sentenced to death in Ohio.
+Clinic students have been involved in litigation before the U.S. Supreme Court and the Ohio Supreme Court in support of Mexican national José Loza Ventura, a Mexican national sentenced to death in Ohio.
 Ohio authorities never informed Mr. Loza of his rights under the Vienna Convention on Consular Relations, which entitled him to have the Mexican consulate notified of his detention.
-Our amicus brief asked the U.S. Supreme Court to resolve a conflict in the Courts of Appeals as to whether individuals may vindicate their consular rights in habeas corpus proceedings.
+The community where Mr. Loza was prosecuted has a history of discrimination against racial minorities, and the lead detective called Mr. Loza a “wetback” in the course of the investigation.
+Student have also filed a clemency petition on Mr. Loza’s behalf, and are currently working on an appeal to the Ohio Supreme Court.

 INVESTIGATION AND REPORTING ON WOMEN’S RIGHTS IN BURMA